 The fly in the ointment, is that the B12 level causing memory loss, depression and other nerve related problems, begins at 500-550 pg/mL.

 Despite compelling Vitamin B12 research

-Compelling vitamin B12 research shows low vitamin B12 levels impacting nerves.
-Nevertheless, many healthcare providers are stuck in the familiar past.
-They work only in terms of vitamin B12 deficiency, classically defined by enlarged red blood cells.
+Compelling vitamin B12 research shows low vitamin B12 levels impact nerves.
+Yet many healthcare providers are stuck in the familiar past.
+They work only in terms of vitamin B12 deficiency as it is classically defined by enlarged red blood cells.

 For example, after I was diagnosed with “profound vitamin B12 deficiency” a different doctor said I could not have vitamin B12 deficiency because I wasn’t vegetarian.
-For that doctor, the first and most important thing she looked for was a vegetarian diet.
-Anyone coming to her who wasn’t vegetarian, and therefore more likely to have enlarged red blood cells, would not have their signs of low vitamin B12 taken seriously.
+For that doctor, the first/sole thing she looked at was a vegetarian diet.
+Anyone coming to her who wasn’t vegetarian, and therefore per her understanding wasn’t likely to have enlarged red blood cells, would not have their signs of low vitamin B12 taken seriously.

 While low vitamin B12 levels experienced over a long time appear to inevitably lead to blood disorders, not everyone will have the large blood cells associated with advanced deficiency or the disease of pernicious anemia.

 Low vitamin B12 signs differ greatly

 Low vitamin B12 signs differ so greatly from the established symptoms of vitamin B12 deficiency that many people with severe nerve problems from low vitamin B12 levels go untreated because their red blood cells show no signs of classic deficiency.